 To wrap up, have student groups share and compare the issues and potential solutions they have identified and recorded on BLM2.

 - Organizing working partners or groups prior to the lesson is highly recommended to save time.

 - Students could do additional reading and/or video viewing to inform the Consolidation portion of this inquiry.
 See the Additional Information list below.

-- Share completed Venn diagrams and Mission to Mars Issues and Solutions with (@Tomatosphere or Tomatosphere™ on Facebook)
+- Share completed Venn diagrams and Mission to Mars Issues and Solutions on twitter @Tomatosphere.